-When somebody reads a web page that he finds interesting, he might be coming back to the web page; he might also consider it as a reference.
-So, he may print the page, showing it to his friends or colleagues during occasions when he is not hooked up to the Internet.
+When somebody reads a web page that he finds interesting, he might be returning to it and consider it as a reference.
+So, he may print the page and show it to his friends or colleagues when he is not hooked up to the Internet.

-On the other hand, he might not always have money to pay for Internet bills; he might not be connected to the Internet, or he might not even own a computer.
+On the other hand, he might not always have money to pay for Internet bills; he might not be connected to the Internet or even own a computer.
 He would then like to print the page so that he can be referring to the page at his convenience.
 As you can see, there is a need to design web pages for printing.

-In this article, I will show you how to create web pages for printing on single sheet of paper with your home or office printer.
-I hope to write a series on how to design web pages for printing books, later.
+In this article, I will show you how to create web pages for printing on a single sheet of paper with your home or office printer.
+I hope to write a series on designing web pages for printing books later.

 You need basic knowledge of HTML and CSS to understand this article.